scaleoutsystems/fedn/docs/projects.rst

 **Build Entrypoint (build, optional):**

-This entrypoint is usually called **once** for building artifacts such as initial seed models.
+This entrypoint is intended to be called **once** for building artifacts such as initial seed models.
 However, it not limited to artifacts, and can be used for any kind of setup that needs to be done before the client starts up.

 **Startup Entrypoint (startup, optional):**